Enigma2612/StaticResume/README.md

 ## Customization

 ### Personal Information
-- Replace "Alex Johnson" with your name throughout the HTML
 - Update the profile photo URL in the `.profile-photo img` src attribute
 - Modify contact information in the contact section
 - Update social media links with your profiles